0x4kB/micro_httpd/README.md

 Files within the serverroot shouldn't contain chars like &,|, and so on.
 Else, this could get problematic with the argument to sh.
-This server understands only http get, so. just a warning.
+This server understands only http get, and tests the paths via a stat for existence.
+So just a notice.

 There might be other flaws.
 Else, this would be more than 4kB.